microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 ## Unspecified type parameters default to `any`

-Since there is no natural syntax for specifying generic type parameters in Javascript, an unspecified generic type parameter defaults to `any`.
+Since there is no natural syntax for specifying generic type parameters in Javascript, an unspecified type parameter defaults to `any`.

 ### In extends clause:

-For instance, `React.Component` is defined to have two generic type parameters, `Props` and `State`.
+For instance, `React.Component` is defined to have two type parameters, `Props` and `State`.
 In a `.js` file, there is no legal way to specify these in the extends clause.
 By default the type arguments will be `any`:

 ```js